gillerick/RandomNumsAPI/README.md

-# Sample Go web application
+# Random Numbers API

-This is a sample GO Lang web application built on [visual studio code](https://code.visualstudio.com/).
+This is a sample GO API that generates a random number every time a user sends a GET request
 | Language | Platform | Author |
 | -------- | --------|--------|
 | Go Lang |  Azure Web App|Gill Erick |